jsonstalker/archsway/README.md

 Now, when you press `Super` + `Enter` in Sway, Kitty will be launched as your default terminal.

+### 5.3.
+Set Wofi as the Default Application Launcher

 For setting Wofi as the default app launcher edit the Sway config file:
 ```bash
 nano ~/.config/sway/config